-You’re playing Terraria, and you can’t move around quickly, everything costs too much, and progression feels near impossible; it’s time for the ultimate Guide to NPC happiness in Terraria.
+You’re playing Terraria, and you can’t move around quickly; everything costs too much, and progression feels near impossible; it’s time for the ultimate Guide to NPC happiness in Terraria.
 NPC happiness wasn’t always a part of Terraria, but since its addition in the 1.4 update mastering, NPC happiness is crucial to enjoying the game to its fullest.

-To create happy NPC’s, you need to match up two NPCs who like each other in a basic house that caters to their needs, whether they are looking for a room to themselves or a more communal area.
+To create happy NPCs, you need to match up two NPCs who like each other in a basic house that caters to their needs, whether they are looking for a room to themselves or a more communal area.

 We will dive into every NPC in the game and teach you what you need to do to make them happy with the right combinations so you can start setting up pylons all over the map and enjoy those reduced shop prices.

 The Importance of NPC Happiness

-By keeping NPCs happy, you can benefit from reduced prices at their shop, and if you keep them satisfied, they will offer to sell you pylons for the Biome that they are located.
+By keeping NPCs happy, you can benefit from reduced prices at their shop, and if you keep them satisfied, they will offer to sell you pylons for the Biome where they are located.
 This is pretty important as pylons are one of the most useful structures in the game.

-As long as all the NPC requirements are met and suitable housing is available, you can expect NPC’s to spawn, and a banner will appear under the occupied room.
+As long as all the NPC requirements are met, and suitable housing is available, you can expect NPCs to spawn, and a banner will appear under the occupied room.
 There are 26 total NPCs in the game, including Santa.

-Despite being extremely useful, there isn’t much to know about Pylons other than you want as many as possible.
+Despite being extremely useful, there isn’t much to know about Pylons other than that you want as many as possible.
 This is because each Biome-specific pylon will instantly teleport to that area, making the game much easier to navigate.

 The Keys to Happiness

-For most NPC’s, you can talk to them, and they will likely tell you who they like and whether they are enjoying their situation; sometimes, they will also reveal the areas they desire.
-To maximize happiness, you want to place at least two but not more than three NPC’s in a suitable structure in their preferred Biome.
+For most NPCs, you can talk to them, and they will likely tell you who they like and whether they are enjoying their situation; sometimes, they will also reveal the areas they desire.
+To maximize happiness, you want to place at least two but not more than three NPCs in a suitable structure in their preferred Biome.